wt29/HWSRedirector/README.md

 6. Some sort of enclosure.

 Get a local sparky to hook up the contactor and expose the 12V terminals somewhere you can get to them outside the board.
 You may as well get them to install a local power point as well.

+The repo contains a Fusion (360) project and STL to build a mounting board for the 3 electronic board.
+There is also the KiCAD files for the (somewhat) basic circuit involved.